rezafarjad/Chest-X-Ray-/README.md

 ## Edge AI Direction

 MobileNetV2 was selected partly because it is lightweight and suitable for future Edge AI preparation.
 The current notebook focuses on training, evaluation, and explainability.
-Future deployment work should add ONNX or TorchScript export, quantization, model-size reporting, and inference-time benchmarking on CPU or edge hardware.
+Future deployment work should add  quantization, model-size reporting, and benchmarking on CPU or edge hardware.

 ## Limitations